Pender Harbour, British Columbia

 Pender Harbour (ḵalpilin in she shashishalhem) is a harbour on British Columbia's Sunshine Coast, on the east side of Malaspina Strait.
 The name Pender Harbour also refers collectively to the surrounding unincorporated communities of Madeira Park, Kleindale, Irvines Landing, and Garden Bay, within the Sunshine Coast Regional District (SCRD).

-The harbour itself is an intricate amalgam of bays and coves that encroach inland for 5 km and provide over 60 km of shoreline.
-Once a vibrant shíshálh village site, steamer stop, a fishing village, and an important logging and medical waypoint, it is now home to a population of under 3,000, with over 40% of property owners being non-resident (one of them Joni Mitchell, since the early 1970s).
+The harbour itself is an amalgam of bays and coves that encroach inland for 5 km and provide over 60 km of shoreline.
+Once a shíshálh village site, steamer stop, a fishing village, and a logging and medical waypoint, it is now home to a population of under 3,000, with over 40% of property owners being non-resident (one of them Joni Mitchell, since the early 1970s).

 Tourism is an important part of the local economy.
 The area has an arts community and several annual music festivals.
 It hosts the second-oldest May Day celebration in British Columbia and the biggest and longest-running downhill longboard race in Canada, Attack of Danger Bay.